o1-labs/proof-systems/book/src/plonk/maller.md

 # Maller optimization to reduce proof size

-In the PLONK paper, they make use of an optimization from Mary Maller in order to reduce the proof size.
+In the $\plonk$ paper, they make use of an optimization from Mary Maller in order to reduce the proof size.

 ## Explanation